David-VizLab-Creamer/Vizlab-Resources/README.md

 # Reference
 > 	A collection of
 > [Reference](https://github.com/JettTurnerViz/Vizlab-Resources/blob/main/Refernce.md)
-> for material shading, anatomy, and animation
+> for material shading, anatomy, topology, and animation

 # Assets
 > a list of the best